StanfordAccelerate/StanfordAccelerate.github.io/_pages/current-projects.md

 ### Accelerator Architectures Leveraging Emerging Technologies
 #### MINOTAUR

+* * *

 #### EMBER
 The Efficient Multiple-Bits-per-cell Embedded Resistive RAM (EMBER) macro is a highly configurable non-volatile memory macro capable of up to 4 bits per cell storage with low-power read/write operation at 100 MHz.
 The block is fully embedded (including decoding, ADCs, DACs, voltage generation, etc.) and has a dedicated digital controller to enable tradeoffs to be made between the number of bits per cell and the bit error rate.
 EMBER will enable larger on-chip storage for embedded devices, which is critical for combating the "memory wall" associated with off-chip memories.

 * * *

 ### RRAM Relaxation Modeling
 RRAM undergoes a stochastic resistance relaxation effect after programming that can degrade its reliability.
 We are interested in creating a simple analytical model that can predict the statistical nature of this effect.
 Specifically, we would like to have a model that can predict the final conductance probability distributions at an arbitrary time, given a set of initial conductance distributions.
-Such a model would be invaluable for understanding the multiple-bits-per-cell capability of RRAM in several application contexts, ranging from storage to computation inside memory (sometimes referred to as "neuromorphic computing").
+Such a model would be invaluable for understanding the multiple-bits-per-cell capability of RRAM in several application contexts, ranging from storage to computation inside memory.

 * * *

 ## Previous Projects

-#### Chimera: Compute (Immersed) in Memory with Embedded Resistive Arrays
+#### CHIMERA: Compute (Immersed) in Memory with Embedded Resistive Arrays
 CHIMERA is the first non-volatile deep neural network (DNN) chip for edge AI training and inference using foundry on-chip resistive RAM (RRAM) macros and no off-chip memory.
 CHIMERA achieves 0.92 TOPS peak performance and 2.2 TOPS/W. We scale inference to 6x larger DNNs by connecting 6 CHIMERAs with just 4% execution time and 5% energy costs, enabled by communication-sparse DNN mappings that exploit RRAM non-volatility through quick chip wakeup/shutdown.
 We demonstrate the first incremental edge AI training which overcomes RRAM write energy, speed, and endurance challenges.
 Our training achieves the same accuracy as traditional algorithms with up to 283x fewer RRAM weight update steps and 340x better energy-delay product.
 We thus demonstrate 10 years of 20 samples/minute incremental edge AI training on CHIMERA.

 **Publications:**